ckormanyos/e_float-2021/README.md

 data types in modern C++11.
 Three versions are supported in three individual build configurations.
 There is a native, portable decimal float type called `efx::e_float`.
-There are also wrapped versoins for [GMP](https://gmplib.org/) and [MPFR](https://www.mpfr.org) called `gmp::e_float` and `mpfr::e_float`, respectively.
+There are also wrapped versions for [GMP](https://gmplib.org/) and [MPFR](https://www.mpfr.org) called `gmp::e_float` and `mpfr::e_float`, respectively.

-e_float-2021 is derived from the original work mentione above.
+e_float-2021 is derived from the original work mentioned above.
 In this derived work, the code has been updated to conform with C++11, 14, 17, 20.
-The code has been modernized and kept compatible with C++ language evolution.
+The code has been modernized and a dedicated effort has been made to keep it compatible with C++ language evolution.
-Certain special function tests have been removed retaining just a core of key functions and tests.
+Certain special function tests have been removed retaining just a core of key functions and tests remain in e_float-2021.

 For the _efx_ version (which is a decimal floating point implementation), a naive FFT brings the digit range up to a million decimal digits or more.
-This digit range was not available in the original e_float paper.
+This digit range was not available to the _efx_ version at the time of the original e_float paper.
 The _gmp_ and _mpfr_ versions support high digit counts natively from their wrapped libraries.